 Depending on how prominent it is, The Moon washes out the Milky Way and makes the deep sky a shell of its true self.
 Crescent moons aren’t much to worry about, as they have little interference and are not in the night sky for very long.
 On the other hand, a half moon (first/last quarter) will brighten any dark sky site to a class 5!
 A full moon will brighten the sky up to a class 7, as bright as my light polluted Woodcrest, CA sky is!

 The moon’s prominence during the hours you want to observe makes it completely pointless to drive out to far away dark sky locations, as you’ll get the same bright sky from nearby suburban locations.
-The only difference is the color of the sky will be blue rather than orange-brown.
+The only difference is the color of the sky will be blue rather than that ugly orange-brown barf glow.